sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/_index.md

 ## Authentication

-Administrators can use Sensu's [built-in basic authentication provider][14] or configure [external authentication providers][15] to authenticate via Lightweight Directory Access Protocol (LDAP), Active Directory (AD), or OpenID Connect 1.0 protocol (OIDC).
+Users of the Sensu web UI and command-line tools can authenticate via [built-in basic authentication provider][14] or authenticate via Lightweight Directory Access Protocol (LDAP), Active Directory (AD), or OpenID Connect 1.0 protocol (OIDC) when [external authentication providers][15] are configured by the administrator.

-By default, Sensu agents connect and authenticate with the `agent` user, which is [listed as a Sensu user][16].
+Sensu agents authenticate to the Sensu backend using either [basic][14] or [mutual TLS][] authentication.

 ### Use built-in basic authentication